POLICY 503 - STUDENT ATTENDANCE

 - If a student is absent from school due to medical reasons, he or she must present a physician’s statement or a statement from the student’s parent or guardian clearing the student for participation that day.
 The note must be presented to the coach or advisor before the student participates in the activity or program.

-III.
+IV.
 DISSEMINATION OF POLICY

 IV.
 REQUIRED REPORTING